-Cataract surgery is a transformative experience and is also one of the safest medical procedures performed today.
-Dr Ring's passion is to restore sight to those who have been robbed of it by cataracts.
-Regarded as one of the best in his field, Dr Ring prioritises safety, high patient care and achieving excellent results for each of his cataract patients above all else.
+Cataract surgery is a transformative experience and is also one of the safest surgical procedures performed today.
+Dr Ring’s passion is to restore sight to those who have been afflicted by cataracts.
+Dr Ring prioritises safety, high patient care and achieving excellent results for each of his cataract patients above all else.

 - No sutures (“key-hole” small incision surgery)

 - No worries – sedation provided by a specialist anaesthetist, if you desire